River of Time – Celebrating the Work of Paula J. Swenson

-Exhibit March 13.
+Exhibit Late March – June 15.
 The artists in this exhibit challenged the relationship between art and craft while expanding who could be seen and heard.

 RECEPTION March 28.
 EXHIBIT March 13 – May 15.
 Every stitch, every bead, and every brushstroke tells the story of a profound journey of